blue-byte-dev/bluebyte-audio-tools/README.md

 Every script includes input validation, error handling, clean terminal output, and safe‑file operations.

-As of the current development stage, all tools share a common backend engine (`bb_audio.py`) that centralizes audio loading, validation, normalization logic, and file handling.
+As of the current development stage, all tools share a common backend engine (`bb_audio.py`) that centralizes audio loading, validation, normalization logic, file handling, and safety checks.
 This ensures consistency, easier maintenance, and future readiness for CLI and GUI interfaces.

 ---